Approach to the adult with unexplained thrombocytopenia

 - Donald M Arnold, MD, MSc

 - McMaster University

-Thrombocytopenia may be associated with a variety of conditions, with associated risks that may range from life-threatening to no risk at all.
+Thrombocytopenia may be associated with a variety of conditions, with associated risks that may range from life-threatening bleeding or thrombosis (eg, in heparin-induced thrombocytopenia [HIT]) to no risk at all.
 At the time of initial presentation, the cause may be unclear and the direction of the platelet count trend may not be known.
 The clinician is faced with distinguishing among many possible causes of thrombocytopenia and determining the risks of bleeding, thrombosis, and other potential complications.

 DEFINITIONS AND AREAS OF CONCERN

 What is a low platelet count — Thrombocytopenia is defined as a platelet count below the lower limit of normal (ie, <150,000/microL [150 x 109/L] for adults).
 Degrees of thrombocytopenia can be further subdivided into mild (platelet count 100,000 to 150,000/microL), moderate (50,000 to 99,000/microL), and severe (<50,000/microL) .
 However, these numbers must be interpreted in the context of the underlying disease, and higher or lower values may be appropriate for certain conditions (eg, in the setting of gestational thrombocytopenia, we consider a platelet count between 80,000 and 150,000/microL to represent mild thrombocytopenia; in the setting of immune thrombocytopenia [ITP], we consider a platelet count <30,000/microL to represent severe thrombocytopenia).
 Severe thrombocytopenia confers a greater risk of bleeding and implies a greater likelihood for needing treatment, but the correlation between the platelet count and the risk of bleeding varies according to the underlying condition and may be unpredictable.
 (See 'When to worry about bleeding' below.)